Martha Dodd: Life and career

 Following the Night of the Long Knives, Dodd changed her views on the Nazis.
 People in her social circle were begging the Americans for help and the Dodd family found its phones tapped and their servants enlisted as spies.
 Her mother wrote that Dodd "got into a nervous state that almost bordered on the hysterical [and] had terrible nightmares".

 In March 1934, the NKVD ordered intelligence officer Boris Vinogradov (under diplomatic cover in Berlin as press attache) to recruit his lover, Dodd, as an agent.
 In 1935, Marguerite Young interviewed Dodd's father, at his request, for the CPUSA-controlled Daily Worker, agreeing to meet Young because she already knew Martha.
 Young wrote of Dodd, "his daughter, whom I'd met and liked, an attractive young woman, light yellow hair, large black velvet bow at the nape of her neck."

 Vinogradov and Dodd began a romantic relationship that lasted for years, even after he left Berlin; in 1936 they asked Joseph Stalin for permission to marry.
 Dodd agreed to spy for the Soviet Union.
 Other case officers soon replaced Vinogradov and Dodd worked with each of them while hoping to reconnect with Vinogradov.
 (Vinogradov was executed in approximately 1938, during the Great Purge.)
 Dodd informed the Soviets of secret embassy and State Department business and provided details of her father's reports to the State Department.
 As part of her cover, she maintained a romantic relationship with Louis Ferdinand.
-Anticipating her father's retirement from his Berlin post, she tried to learn the Soviet's preferred replacement for him as U.S. Ambassador and told the NKVD leadership, "If this man has at least a slight chance, I will persuade my father to promote his candidacy."
+Anticipating her father's retirement from his Berlin post, she tried to learn the Soviets' preferred replacement for him as U.S. Ambassador and told the NKVD leadership, "If this man has at least a slight chance, I will persuade my father to promote his candidacy."
 After the Dodds left Germany in December, 1937, Iskhak Akhmerov, NKVD rezident in New York City, managed her espionage work.